 Shrimp, Cabbage, And White Miso Dumplings

-The era of the pop-up in Miami isn’t over yet, and this week we met an excellent new one: HaoChi Dumplings.
+The era of the pop-up in Miami isn’t over yet, and this week I met an excellent new one: HaoChi Dumplings.
 They’re taking over Calle Ocho’s Union Beer Store Mon-Wed, serving a small menu of excellent things like charred snow peas and crispy chicken wings.
 But the dumplings are the main event.
-They serve three different types, but our favorite was the “Triangle,” with shrimp, cabbage, and white miso.
+They serve three different types, but my favorite was the “Triangle,” with shrimp, cabbage, and white miso.
 You can watch the full experience on our Instagram ride-along.

 Australian Wagyu Denver Steak

 This week we published a guide to The Best Butcher Shops In Miami.
-We hope it ends up being a useful guide for everyone, but it was also a fun excuse to buy some expensive steaks in the name of “research.”
-The best steak we tried came from Josh’s Premium Meats, a family operation in a warehouse off Bird Road.
+I hope it ends up being a useful guide for everyone, but it was also a fun excuse to buy some expensive steaks in the name of “research.”
+The best steak came from Josh’s Premium Meats, a family operation in a warehouse off Bird Road.
 These folks are selling some extraordinary cuts of beef, and they even have a special menu of olive-fed wagyu with a $130 ribeye.
-We went with the slightly more reasonable Australian wagyu Denver steak (about $18), cooked it using the reverse sear method, and it came out just beautifully.
+I went with the slightly more reasonable Australian wagyu Denver steak (about $18), cooked it using the reverse sear method, and it came out just beautifully.

 Charcoal Rolls With Everything Seasoning